 Using the approved answer key, the answer records are then scored and equated.
 Equating is a statistical process used to be sure that everyone is held to the same passing standard.
 This is necessary because there are multiple versions of each exam, and these versions may vary slightly in difficulty.
 Thus, scores that result from this process account for the number of scored questions answered correctly by each individual as well as the difficulty of the version of the NKE used in the given test administration, such that scores represent the proficiency of each candidate relative to the standards established for the NKE.
 These scores are then scaled to a distribution that ranges from 200 to 800, with the criterion-referenced passing standard anchored at 500.
 A scaled score is a score that has been mathematically transformed from one scale to another scale that is used for reporting purposes.
 This transformation is similar to converting from pounds to kilograms.
 The weight of the object has not changed, only the units being reported.
 The scaling is performed by multiplying the raw score for each candidate by the expected standard deviation of the scaled-score distribution and then adding a constant that places the passing standard at 500.

 There are several study methods to help you prepare for the exam.

-After you register
+After you Register

 Individuals that pass the NKE start the ten year clock to obtain the CPHR.
 They have ten years to complete the overall process to obtain the CPHR, provided they remain a member in good standing of our Association.

-Exam Cancellation and Deferral Policy
+Cancellation and Deferral Policy

-If an exam writer requires special accommodation for the exam, they must indicate it during the online registration process.
-Supporting documentation outlining the accommodation required must also be submitted to us within one day of your online registration in order to allow the Association to make the arrangements.
+The completed NKE Accommodation Request Form with supporting documentation must also be submitted to us within one day of your online registration in order to make the arrangements.
 Only original, physician supported, documentation will be accepted.
 Supporting documentation must also be received by the exam registration deadline.

 Exam results are emailed approximately eight weeks after each exam session.